 I get so lost in daydreaming that when I get out of my daze, I realize that I’ve spilled tea on the book.
 I begin to rush to the kitchen to get some paper towels but after two steps, I feel lightheaded.
 Like I got up too fast but when I try to sit back onto my bed, I stumble and fall onto the floor with my body feeling hot and my muscles tight.
 Within seconds, I’m lying on the floor in fetal position panting and sweating.
 Too dazed from the pain, I realize too late that my necklace is glowing bright yellow.
 I felt a strong gust of wind just before I went out of consciousness.

 I needed to sit down before I passed out again.
 I sat down, covered my eyes and began to cry.
 I’ve lost my mind.
 I am certain.
 I’m probably locked away somewhere and this is the world I created for myself.
 At least it’s beautiful, but then again, flowers that big need to be pollinated.
 As if on cue, I heard buzzing coming from my left.
-I got up quickly and ran as fast as I could into the opposite direction.
+I got up quickly and ran as fast as I could in the opposite direction.
 Once I passed the first line of trees, I ran into something warm and solid.
 I looked up to see bright grey eyes staring down at me.

-See y’all Monday.
+See Y’all Monday.
 I hope you all have a great weekend.
 Mine is gonna be so great!